Solomon-analytics/An-end-to-end-modern-data-engineering-solution-on-Azure-Databricks/README.md

 `create_new_batch` writes the batch to the control table at `in-progress`, claiming it.

-The four processing tasks run in sequence: bronze dimensions, bronze facts, silver, gold dimensions, gold facts.
+The five processing tasks run in sequence: bronze dimensions, bronze facts, silver, gold dimensions, gold facts.
 Order matters in gold, since facts take their surrogate keys from the dimensions.

 `complete_batch` merges the batch to `completed` using a condition requiring the current status to be `in-progress`.
 A batch can therefore only be completed if it was properly started, and re-running the task cannot alter a finished row.

 `fail_batch` marks the batch `failed` with an error message.
 Because `identify_next_batch` treats only `in-progress` and `completed` as tracked, a failed batch becomes eligible again on the next run with no manual intervention.

----

-## Two details:
+### Worth knowing

 **`has_batch` is a string, not a boolean.** The condition task compares values as text, so a Python boolean would serialise as `False` with a capital F and the comparison would never match.